-Domestic violence is violence by someone who has a close relationship or emotional bond with the person they are abusing e.g. partner, father, brother, flat-mate etc.
+Family violence is violence by someone who has a close relationship or emotional bond with the person they are abusing e.g. partner, parent, sibling, child, flat-mate etc.

-- The central factor in defining domestic violence or the battery of women and children is fear.
-The violence forms a pattern of power and control that makes women and children fearful and afraid for their lives.
+- The central factor in defining family violence is fear.
+The violence forms a pattern of power and control that makes adults and children fearful and afraid for their lives.

 - Violence is caused by the abuser's attitudes and behaviours.
 Violence is not about just getting angry.
-Abusers make the choice to use violence to get what they want and to assert their control over women and children.
+Abusers make the choice to use violence to get what they want and to assert their control.

 - Violence is not always obvious black eyes and bruises.
-The tactics used by abusers might be invisible to someone outside the family, they might seem trivial or random, but together the tactics have the effect of manipulating and controlling women and children, making them fearful.
+The tactics used by abusers might be invisible to someone outside the family, they might seem trivial or random, but together the tactics have the effect of manipulating, controlling and creating fear.

-Violence has many negative effects on women and children.
-Violence affects all parts of our lives, such as physical and mental health, emotional well-being, financial resources, relationships and friendships, employment, and cultural connections.
+Violence has many negative effects on those who experience it.
+Violence affects all parts of their lives, such as physical and mental health, emotional well-being, financial resources, relationships and friendships, employment, and cultural connections.
 Violence does not only affect those who are on the direct receiving end.
 Everybody suffers because of the high rates of violence in our whanau/families in Aotearoa.

 Violence can be: Physical - Psychological - Emotional - Sexual